Straight Talk About Reading

 - After your child is proficient with two columns, increase to three and then to four columns.
 Once she has mastered this, you can add a miscellaneous or "?" column for anything that doesn't fit.

-An activity to develop early reading skills
+Sound board: an activity to develop early reading skills

 Educators refer to this activity as a sound board because they use a board with pockets to hold the letters.
 The child is asked to select letters from the top pocket and move them to the bottom pocket to write a word.